jakkie747/easydemo/README.md

 # Firebase Studio Project: Easyspark Demo

 This is a Next.js project created in Firebase Studio.
+It is now correctly configured for deployment.

 ---